-Mindfulness training is something that is being practiced at avant garde institutions like Google that are always ahead of the curve.
-They’re the ones that are looking for innovative ways to better serve their workforce because they know, the link between productivity and success.
+Mindfulness training is something that is now being practiced at avant garde institutions like Google that are always ahead of the curve.
+Their motive is to succeed, they too, understand the link between productivity and success…

 But mindfulness training is not in truth something new.

-You can go back 50,000 years and look at a tablet from ancient Sumaria and see people meditating, well maybe not exactly people but you can certainly see them meditating!
+You can go back 50,000 years and look at a tablet from ancient Sumeria and see people meditating, well maybe not exactly people, but you can definitely see that they are meditating!

-Tim Galway in his book “the inner game of tennis” back in the 70s was already describing the magic of being “in the zone” versus listening to your story about what this moment is about and how that played out to your advantage in a game of tennis!
+Tim Galway in his book “the inner game of tennis” back in the 70s already was describing the magic of being “in the zone” versus lost in your story about what this moment is about, and became extremely successful in getting people to improve their game of tennis!

-Proponents of mindfulness training remind us that there is something called “emotional maturity” something that mindfulness training can help us achieve.
+Proponents of mindfulness training remind us that there is something called “emotional maturity” something that becoming aware can help us realize.